Apremilast: Chemistry

 Apremilast is a phthalimide derivative.
 It is a white to pale yellow, nonhygroscopic powder that is practically insoluble in water and buffer solutions in a wide pH range, but is soluble in lipophilic solvents such as acetone, acetonitrile, butanone, dichloromethane, and tetrahydrofuran.

 In vitro, apremilast reduces PDE4 activity, leading to an increase in cyclic-adenosine monophosphate (cAMP) concentrations in immune and nonimmune cell types, partially inhibiting the production of many pro-inflammatory cytokines, such as TNF-α, IFN-γ IL-2, IL-12, and IL-23 and elevating the production of the anti-inflammatory cytokine IL-10.
 The inhibition potency of apremilast in TNF-α production is similar to lenalidomide.

-Celgene reported seven kinds of crystal forms – A, B, C, D, E, F, and G -nand thought the crystal form B was the most thermodynamically stable anhydrous form.
+Celgene reported seven kinds of crystal forms — A, B, C, D, E, F, and G — and thought the crystal form B was the most thermodynamically stable anhydrous form.
 However, Utopharm reported another more thermodynamically stable anhydrous crystal form II than the crystal form B.

-Accessibility

-Otezla is available in the U.S., but is dispensed only through a network of specialty pharmacies.
-The estimated wholesale price is $22,500 for a year of treatment.
-In Austria, the drug is available in all pharmacies, and a year of treatment costs health insurances about €11,000 as of 2018.
-In India, the drug is available in all pharmacies, and a year of treatment costs about ₹22,000.

-Celgene made Otezla available in the U.K. in 2015.